Stibor of Stiboricz: Last years

 In May 1410, King Sigismund entrusted Stibor and the Palatine Nicholas II Garai to mediate between the Teutonic Knights and King Władysław II of Poland, but when negotiations failed, war broke out.
 The Battle of Grunwald took place, with almost all of the Ostojas leaving Hungary to join Polish forces.
 However, Stibor and his brother Andrzej (Andrew) together with their sons, remained loyal to the Emperor.
 Instead, Stibor led small the Hungarian army to attack Poland from the South.
 Because of the diplomatic work of Stibor of Stiboricz, Sigismund abandoned hostile actions against Poland and turned to support the wealthy and mighty Teutonic Knights by signing never executed agreements in to order to gain financial benefit to protect his own Empire for the Ottoman threat.
 Leading King's army against Poland was mostly marking the support to the Teutonic Knights rather to do any serious damage.
 Few places have been burned down but Stibor's army did not siege of any stronghold, which Stibor easily could do leading elite army forces and well equipped.
 After burning down the land of Stary Sącz, Stibor's army turned back to Hungary in order to prepare the peace negotiations between Poland and Hungary.
 In several Polish sources, there is a legend noted that small Polish army chased the army of Stibor and defeated him in small battle.
 Having in mind that Stibor of Stiboricz and his army, defeated several Principalities and burned down entire Austria except Vienna, being victorious general in almost all the battles including against at the time powerful Venetian Empire, those rumors have no scientific relevance, they are rather falsification of the history in order to glorify Polish victory over Teutonic Knights.

 Stibor's own army included 1,000 well equipped Knights compared to King Sigismund's army of 3,000 Knights, he also was in command of entire army in Transylvania and, as he was one of the richest Lords of the Hungarian empire he could also afford to hire mercenaries if needed.

 At the end of 1411, Stibor, his brothers and other members of the Clan of Ostoja were in charge of leading troops to fight against the Republic of Venetia in Friuli.
-In 1412, Stibor was meeting with Zawisza Czarny (The Black Knight) in his Castle of Stará Ľubovňa in Slovakia, preparing the negotiation between Sigismund and Polish King Vladislav Jogaila, which ended with the Treaty of Lubowla.
+In 1412, Stibor was meeting with Zawisza Czarny (The Black Knight) in his Castle of Lubló (today Stará Ľubovňa), preparing the negotiation between Sigismund and Polish King Vladislav Jogaila, which ended with the Treaty of Lubowla.

 Before his death, he set up a collegiate chapter for Augustinians in Vágújhely (today Nové Mesto nad Váhom in Slovakia).